nico-ig/UDP-Video-Streaming/README.md

 #### Movie
 Each movie is represented by a ID.
 During the registration the movie to be streamed is chosen by the leader member.
 The server should have at least one movie available.
+The fields to describe a movie are it's ID number, the size in bytes of it's name and it's name.

 ## Limitations
 * The protocol doesn't define any protection against attacks to the server or to